 - Management Information ("MI").
 It is an essential tool in portfolio management to effect, through periodic quantification and presentation of the credit risks of the portfolios, a feedback mechanism where effects of decisions previously made and impacts of economic cycles can be systemically tracked and visualised.
-For this, risk management function would regularly provide MI reports on the up-todate credit risk profile and performance of the portfolios to RMC. - Concentration Risk Management.
-It manages against name concentration and segment portfolio • concentration, risk appetite thresholds are established.
-Sub-portfolio limits may be set to maintain a healthy composition for a particular portfolio/credit programme when deemed appropriate. - Stress Testing.
+For this, risk management function would regularly provide MI reports on the up-to-date credit risk profile and performance of the portfolios to RMC. - Concentration Risk Management.
+It manages against name concentration and segment portfolio/industry sector concentration, risk appetite thresholds are established.
+Sub-portfolio limits may be set to maintain a healthy composition for a particular portfolio/credit programme when deemed appropriate.
+The industry sector and single name concentration limits shall be reviewed annually, by assessing and justify the appropriateness of the existing concentration risk limits on individual industry sectors, taking into account the actual utilisation, latest risk appetite and risk profiles of the Bank. - Stress Testing.
 It is an integral part of the Bank's risk management process.
-It alerts senior management . to exceptional but plausible adverse events, assesses their impacts on overall capital adequacy and individual portfolio performances, evaluates our overall resilience to systemic risks and vulnerabilities of certain portfolios, and provides lead time for mitigating actions before the onset of an adverse event.
+It alerts senior management to exceptional but plausible adverse events, assesses their impacts on overall capital adequacy and individual portfolio performances, evaluates our overall resilience to systemic risks and vulnerabilities of certain portfolios, and provides lead time for mitigating actions before the onset of an adverse event.
 Credit stress testing is conducted once or more every year.
 Additional stress tests may be requested by RMC as a result of changes in external conditions or internal developments.